camunda-community-hub/camunda-platform-7-keycloak/README.md

 	@SuppressWarnings("unchecked")
 	String userId = ((HashMap<String, String>) userAuthentication.getDetails()).get("email");

-Keep in mind that Keycloak's `ID` is definitely unique which might not always be the case for the `email` attribute (think of multiple connectors using the same mail address).
+Keep in mind that Keycloak's `ID` is definitely unique which might not always be the case for the `email` attribute, depending on your setup.

 ------------------------------------------------------------